Hapaxia/Plinth/README.md

 In particular, the SFML section (now for SFML 3) will require C++17.
 However, the entire library should be compatible with C++17+.

+Note that to use with SFML 2, you can use the "sfml2" branch.

 For information, view the [Wiki].